oofytronic/skydash-test/README.md

-# SkyDash CMS
+# loSky CMS

 **An experimental CMS looking to help users work locally first and manage content effectively.
 Eventually Decentralized.**

-This is a test repository for SkyDash.
-The `skydash` repository contains all of the SkyDash code.
+This is a test repository for loSky.
+The `skydash` repository contains all of the loSky code.
 The test site includes the home page and an article page.

 ## Features
 - Media library